Welcome to your

 safely, locally and by people who really care about you and what they are

 doing.
-Farmers tend to live on or near their land, which means
+Many small farmers tend to live on or near their land, which means

 they care about the stewardship of their land.
 Keeping green-spaces green

 for future generations, and preserving some of our local history also

 preserves a part of US history that everyone can enjoy in many ways.
-Plus, they and their
+Plus,

 Face to Face - Shake the hand that feeds you!
 Be it

-at market day or through our CSA, getting to know who is growing your food
+at our on the farm farmer's market or through our CSA, getting to know who is growing your food

 is real peace of mind!
 You know your doctor, mechanic and dry cleaner - do